Configuring Applications

 Python

-When using the Python integration package, it will create the __appsignal__.py in your applications root folder, with basic configuration settings upon installation.
-If your application reports data to AppSignal without an __appsignal__.py file, your application is most likely using system environment variables.
+When using the Python integration installer, it will create the __appsignal__.py in your applications root folder, with basic configuration settings.
+Your application can also be configured using system environment variables.

 To add a configuration option and have it apply to your development application environment, add the config option to the __appsignal__.py file, like in the example below.